ElisabethMyers/Resume/README.md

 Hi!
-My name is Elisabeth, most people call me Libby.
+My name is Elisabeth.

-In this repository you can view my most updated resume as well as any cover letters.
+In this repository you can view my most updated resume as well as my cover letter.

 I may also include the code I used to build my application website.